chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

 > kill process name

-Another way to kill process with one command:
+Another way to kill process with one command, I like this one, it will kill all the process at once without finding the PID.

 - window: `Taskkill /IM python.exe /F`
 - linux: use below method
 	- Combining pgrep and kill: `kill $(pgrep python)`
 	- using pkill: `pkill python` or kill with file: `pkill -f "python my_script.py"`
 	- xargs for More Complex Scenarios like filter: `pgrep python | xargs kill`

-Note: sometimes you you access endpoint and it show the result wrong, then maybe you need to use the above method to stop services and run the services again.

-## Part2 Essential Concepts
+## Part2 Path Parameter

+In part 1 I show you the fundamentals of using FastAPI include:
+- start the server using `uvicorn`
+- Access the endpoint
+- Troubleshoot not able to stop services
+- API doc or API UI interface
-In part 1 I show you the fundamentals of using FastAPI, like how to start the server, how to access the endpoint.
-These are important steps you need to know before creating api.
-In this part, I will dive into the core concept of it.
+These are important steps you need to know before creating API.
+In this part, I will explain how to create FASTAPI method using path parameter.

-Understand some terms in FastAPI:
+Understand some terms in Path Parameter:

 - Route:
   - Defines the endpoint or URL path for an API.
 It's like the address of a resource